Draper Laboratory: History

 In 2017, a formerly open-air courtyard between the original buildings was converted into an enclosed 20,000 sqft multistory atrium to accommodate security scanning, reception, semipublic areas, temporary exhibition space, and employee dining facilities.
 The open, airy interior space, designed by Boston architects Elkus Manfredi, features a green wall planting and plentiful seating.

 A primary focus of the laboratory's programs throughout its history has been the development and early application of advanced guidance, navigation, and control (GN&C) technologies to meet the needs of the US Department of Defense and NASA.
 The laboratory's achievements include the design and development of accurate and reliable guidance systems for undersea-launched ballistic missiles, as well as for the Apollo Guidance Computer that unfailingly guided the Apollo astronauts to the Moon and back safely to Earth.
-The Apollo project was led by Margaret Hamilton and included work by programmers such as Don Eyles, and Hal Laning.

 The laboratory contributed to the development of inertial sensors, software, and other systems for the GN&C of commercial and military aircraft, submarines, strategic and tactical missiles, spacecraft, and uncrewed vehicles.
 Inertial-based GN&C systems were central for navigating ballistic missile submarines for long periods of time undersea to avoid detection, and guiding their submarine-launched ballistic missiles to their targets, starting with the UGM-27 Polaris missile program.

+The Apollo software team was led by Margaret Hamilton (who wrote code to provide visual cues when prioritization was working correctly) and included work by programmers such as Hal Laning, Dick Battin and Don Eyles.